-The University of Iowa has a long tradition of fostering educational opportunities for women, including becoming the first public university in the country to admit men and women on an equal basis (in 1855).
+The University of Iowa has a long tradition of fostering educational opportunities for women, including becoming the first public university in the country to admit men and women on an equal basis beginning in 1855.

-Iowa also was the first public U.S. university to grant a law degree to a woman (1873), and was home to the nation's first female college newspaper editor (1907).
+Iowa also was the first public U.S. university to grant a law degree to a woman when Mary Beth Hickey graduated from the College of Law in 1873.
+Iowa is also home to the nation's first female college newspaper editor in 1907, Mildred Whitcomb.

 Several campus programs continue to strengthen the University's commitment to gender equity.